What is The Black Car Fund?

 o As long as monthly payments are up to date and you maintain all requirements for membership with The Black Car Fund, your company is in good standing with The Fund.

 Why is the 2.5% surcharge collected?

-o As a Member Base, you are required to apply a 2.5% surcharge on every trip that originates in the state of New York.
+o As a Member Base of The Fund, in accordance with the State Statute, you are required to apply a 2.5% surcharge on every trip that is dispatched by your New York base, no matter the pickup location.
 This surcharge affords your affiliated drivers Workers’ Compensation benefits.

 How frequently should the surcharge fees be sent to The Black Car Fund?

 o Surcharges must be submitted to The Black Car Fund on a monthly basis.

 If my drivers operate on an hourly wage, do we still qualify for membership with The Black Car Fund?

 o Yes.
 New York State law does not prohibit wage-based drivers from being afforded Workers’ Compensation benefits from The Black Car Fund, so long as your base is in good standing.